jdgregson/PDSS/1-Account-Security.md

   * Allow a login attempt to be approved from the lock screen (e.g. through a "yes" or "no" push notification).
   * Have the device's boot integrity or boot verification features disabled (e.g. "Secure Boot" or OEM locking).
   * Have the operating system deliberately modified to allow user elevation of privilege (e.g. "jail breaking" for Apple devices or "rooting" for Android devices).

+## 1.3 Separation of Privilege

+### 1.3.1 Separate Administrative Accounts
+ANY user who is assigned administrative duties MUST use a separate account to carry out administrative tasks.
+Accounts used regularly for tasks such as sending emails and editing content MUST NOT have access to administrative features that can affect other user accounts.

 ---